 Admission: $4 for children and adults; $2 for seniors; $2 for twilight hour (5:30pm-7pm)

 Reserve a 90-minute playtime at this northwest suburban water play area.
 Spray N' Play features 20 water features and a picnic area.
 The spray ground is entirely fenced in so parents can relax while kids play.
-The Park District will allow a limited number of guests during the COVID-19 pandemic.
-The park opens for the summer on June 2, 2021.
+The park is open from Memorial Day through late August.